Fall Comfort Food

 - Any leftovers can be kept in the fridge or frozen for a future meal.
-This chicken and dumplings is especially good the day after it is made. *Because of the dumplings, pressure canning is not an option for this dish.
+These chicken and dumplings are especially good the day after they are made. *Because of the dumplings, pressure canning is not an option for this dish.

-Hopefully you will go on this home made comfort food adventure by making your own old fashioned chicken and dumplings.
+Hopefully you will go on this homemade comfort food adventure by making your own old-fashioned chicken and dumplings.
 It tastes so much better than what comes out of a can from the store.
-It is more nutritious, doesn't have all of the salt, preservatives and artificial ingredients that come along with the processed food that a lot of people choose to eat.
+It is more nutritious and doesn't have all of the salt, preservatives and artificial ingredients that come along with the processed food that a lot of people choose to eat.

 Once you start making your own food with fresh ingredients from scratch, you'll find that you never want to venture back into the canned varieties again.